Tuckerton Railroad: Twentieth century

 On January 31, 1936, the last train ran on the TRR.

-On March 26, 1936, H. E. Salzberg Co, a salvage firm bought the assets of the TRR with intent to operate or salvage the line.
+On March 26, 1936, H. E. Salzberg Co, a salvage firm, bought the assets of the TRR with intent to operate or salvage the line.

 In 1937, the new operator was named as Southern New Jersey Railroad Company, Inc. (SNJ), as repairs to Engines No. 5 and 6 stored in Tuckerton began.
-The connection at Barnegat with the CNJ was used, enabling abandonment of the Barnegat to Whitings part of the line.
+The connection at Barnegat with the CNJ was used, enabling abandonment of the Barnegat to Whiting part of the line.
 Rails were removed from Long Beach Island.
 In 1938, SNJ showed a small profit of $616.

 There was a NRHS railfan trip on the SNJ on April 16, 1939.
 CNJ Blue Comet equipment showed up in Barnegat and SNJ Engine No. 5 and 6 took the coaches to Tuckerton.

 In 1940, due to minimal traffic, and expected traffic that had converted to trucks, an application for abandonment of SNJ was submitted.
 The last revenue box car for Tuckerton on SNJ was shipped August 20.
 Scrapping of the line began.
 Engine No. 5 pulled the scrapping train towards the CNJ's Barnegat interchange.
 When the scrapping was finished, old Engine No. 5, 50 years old at this point, was cut up on site in Barnegat.

 In 1941, the last shipment from SNJ, consisting of three cars of scrap, left Barnegat January 16.

 In 1973, the last piece of TRR track, used in Barnegat as a siding by the CNJ, was taken up in the spring.